wp-sms/wp-sms/readme.txt

 	wp_sms_send( $to, $msg, false, false, $mediaUrls );

 = How to show the SMS subscribe form? =
-There are two ways to show the subscriber form in the theme:
+There are four ways to show the SMS Subscriber form in the website:

 1. By adding the SMS Newsletter through the Widget into the theme
 2. By adding the SMS Newsletter through the Gutenberg editor
+3. By adding the shortcode `[wp-sms-subscribe]` into the theme
+4. By adding the PHP code `<?php echo wp_sms_subscriber_form(); ?>` into the theme

+Do you need more information?
+[Click here](https://wp-sms-pro.com/resources/add-sms-subscriber-form/)

 = Does the plugin support Hooks (Action & Filter)? = Yes.
 It does, checkout [https://wp-sms-pro.com/documentation/](documentation).